 It's not easy to teach speaking skills remotely through a website, however good the site is.
 To really practice your speaking skills, you need someone to speak to who can correct your mistakes as you go.
 The Activities on this website will go some way to helping you improve your speaking skills by helping you mirror the speech you hear in the lesson.
 By listening to the speech in the Activities and comparing it to your own speech, you can notice how your pronunciation differs and make adjustments to more accurately match the speech in the Activities.
 Recording your own speech is also a great way to track your progress and identify areas that need improvement.

 Activate the consonant sounds / f / in fan and the / v / in van.
 In this Pronunciation Activation Pack we will be looking at the consonant sounds / f / and / v /.
 We will look at the letter combinations that give the / f / and / v / sounds.
 We will look at lots of words which have the / f / and / v / sounds in them.
 Finally, we will activate your ability to hear and produce the / f / and / v / sounds correctly.
 The / f / and the / v / sound are labiodental fricatives made by disrupting the air flow through a narrow channel formed by the lips and teeth and thereby causing turbulence.
 The / f / sound on the chart is shown in blue, which means it is unvoiced, while the / v / sound is shown in green, which means that it is voiced.
 Letter Combinations for / f / - This unvoiced labiodental fricative has these combinations: F, FF, PH, and GH.IPA Chart Course

 Learn English with the most innovative and engaging English lessons available anywhere on the Internet and all completely free of charge!
-To personalise your experience in the Britlish Library and to keep track of the lessons you have studied and the vocabulary you have recorded, or the notes you have made about each class, sign up for a free account today.
+To personalise your experience in the Britlish Library and to keep track of the lessons you have studied, sign up for a free account today.